shubhamchandak94/Spring/README.md

   -t [ --num-threads ] arg (=8) number of threads (default 8)
-  --gzipped-input               enable if compression input is gzipped fastq --gzipped-output              enable to output gzipped fastq
+  --gzipped-input               enable if compression input is gzipped fastq --gzipped-output              enable to output gzipped fastq --fasta-input                 enable if input is fasta file (i.e., no qualities)
 ```
 Note that several of the compression related options are not relevant here.